whistle-hikhi/whistle-hikhi/README.md

 - 🔭 I’m currently a student of Ha Noi Unviersity of Science and Technology
 - 🌱 I’m currently learning AI, Automation Engineering
-- 👯 I’m looking to collaborate on FPT, Viettel, Vingroup
+- 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with AI
 - 💬 Ask me about study
 - 📫 How to reach me: nguyenhuyhung192002@gmail.com [LinkedIn-@Huyt](https://www.linkedin.com/in/h%C3%B9ng-nguy%E1%BB%85n-huy-8888521b9/)